 These are the values which set the range for the parameter chosen in the 'Gradient Parameter' setting.
 These are not available for the 'Age' or 'Direction' parameters.

-The axis to use when changing colour by direction.
+The axis to use when 'Gradient Parameter' is set to 'Direction'.
 The three options are Heading, Pitch, and Bank.

 Time to Completion